PsyTeachR/ads-v1/docs/06-tidy.md

 ## $ totalprice     <chr> "7.82", "37.76", "55.9", "3.91", "28.32", "5.59", "15.6…
 ```

 Once the data are clean and tidy, you can fix all of your column data types in one step using `readr::type_convert()`.
 This is good practice when you've finished cleaning a data set.
 If the automatic type detection doesn't work as expected, this usually means that you still have non-numeric characters in a column where there were only supposed to be numbers.
-You can also manually set the column types in the same way as for `readr::read_csv()` (see Section\ \@ref(col_types)).
+You can also manually set the column types in the same way as for `readr::read_csv()` (see Chapter\ \@ref(data)).

 ```r